 EDITORIAL NOTES:

 The Internal Revenue Code nowhere defines the term "alien" or "alien individual".
 The regulation at 26 C.F.R. §1.1441 defines "alien individual" but does NOT actually USE the term "alien individual" in its provisions.
 They use the term "foreign person" i.e. not a U.S. person.
-The definition of alien individual there is a red herring to make it look like a foreign person does not include nationals of the United States (contradicting the IRC).
+The definition of alien individual therefore is a red herring to make it look like a foreign person does not include nationals of the United States (contradicting the IRC).

 Alll aliens are presumed nonresident aliens.
 This is probably why they need to create the "shall be TREATED AS a resident alien" nexus at 26 U.S.C. §7701(b)--to establish a way to overcome the presumption of nonresident alien status.